 Blogs seem to come and go, but here are some (hopefully) up to date and interesting blogs.
-If you have a good, regularly updated blog or wiki please send me your link and I'll add it to my list.
+If you have a good, regularly updated blog please send me your link and I'll add it to my list.
 Blogs are so easy to set up.
-Popular platforms are Blogger, Weebly and WordPress.
+Popular platforms are Blogger, Squarespace and WordPress.
 Some of the blogs below are aimed at students, some at fellow teachers, some at both.

 The Language Gym (Mal) is by Gianfranco Conti.
-Gianfranco teaches at the Garden International School in Kuala Lumpur.
+Gianfranco is a writer and reacher educator with many years of classroom experience.
 It is a rare type of blog, featuring practical classroom advice based on a detailed knowledge of research and theory.
-Gianfranco and i co-wrote a handbook called The language Teacher Toolkit.
+Gianfranco and I have co-written the handbook The Language Teacher Toolkit (now in its second edition), Breaking the Sound Barrier: Teaching Language Learners How to Listen (2019) and Memory: What Every Language Teacher Should Know (2021).